MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 To restore a cluster, you must create a new cluster to restore the old cluster to.
 You can't restore a cluster backup to an existing cluster.

-The restore operation allows you to restore all of the objects and persistent volumes from a previously created backup.
+The `restore` command lets you restore all objects and persistent volumes from a previously created backup.
 You can also restore only a filtered subset of objects and persistent volumes.
+For more backup options, see [Resource filtering](https://velero.io/docs/v1.9/resource-filtering/).

-On the cluster that you want to restore the backup to (`destination cluster`:
+On the cluster that you want to restore the backup to (the `destination cluster`):

 1. Deploy Velero by using the instructions above.
-Use the same Azure credentials that you used for the source cluster.
+Use the same Azure credentials that you used for the source cluster.<!--Note to me: Any way to provide a link?-->

-1. Make sure the Velero backup object was created by running the following command. <!--HOW DOES THIS RELATE TO THE STEP? --Velero resources are synchronized with the backup files in cloud storage.-->
+1. Make sure the Velero backup object was created by running the following command.
+Velero resources are synchronized with the backup files in cloud storage.

    `velero backup describe <BACKUP-NAME>`